climateconnect/climateconnect/README.md

 1. Create `.backend_env` to set environment variables.
     - You can find up-to-date sample env variables in [`backend/local-env-setup.md`](https://github.com/climateconnect/climateconnect/blob/master/backend/local-env-setup.md).
     - For the [Django `SECRET_KEY`](https://docs.djangoproject.com/en/3.1/ref/settings/#std:setting-SECRET_KEY), run `openssl rand -base64 32` to create a 32 char random secret.
-1. Run `python manage.py migrate` to run Django migrations.
+1. Run `make migrate` to run Django migrations.
-    - Note: This command is used for when you first start, or whenever you are adding or updating database models.
+    - _Note: This command is used for when you first start, or whenever you are adding or updating database models_.
 1. Create a superuser using `python manage.py createsuperuser`
     - You can then access your admin panel via <API_URL>/admin/